 Baking too long will draw too much moisture from the bread which leads to bread which that’s overly dry and doesn’t keep well.
 Baking bread in a hotter oven will darken the crust faster and lower the bake time.
 Shorter bake times increase the shelf life of bread.

 How to soften stale bread

-After a loaf has been left for several days after baking, it’s inevitable that it will eventually stale – even if you use techniques to prevent it happening.
+After a loaf has been left for several days after baking, it’s inevitable that it will eventually be stale – even if you use techniques to prevent it from happening.